 Exaggeration is funny.
 Making small things an enormous monstrous deal.

 For example, at a Wedding:

 Tom: “Why am I not sitting with the groom and the bride?”

 Tom: “They don’t consider me like family!
 Someone will die today, it’s either me or them!”

 Steve: *rolls eyes*

 People screaming, things breaking, people running away when they don’t need to, loud stuff, all of that makes us laugh.
-It’s exaggeration.
+It’s an exaggeration.
 Things getting crazy.

 3. Reacting in a bizarre way to common events/carrying weird things/saying weird stuff: THINGS THAT WOULDN’T NORMALLY HAPPEN

 This is the secret.
 Every reader you have is a human (hopefully), so, then again, they EXPECT to understand how humans behave.

 Even if you think: I couldn’t possibly know what readers are expecting!
 You can!
 Because you’re human, and you also expect how things will go through.